-This year, Bastille Day falls on Friday, July 14, 2017 as the culture of France is celebrated worldwide with - what else? champagne -- and a fun-filled day of French party food, music and movies.
+This year, Bastille Day falls on Thursday, July 14, 2022 as the culture of France is celebrated worldwide with - what else? -- champagne! -- and a fun-filled day of French food, movies, and music.

 Come join the soirée on Bastille Day...." or "You're invited to a sparkling celebration!"

 Also don't forget to include the date, time, RSVP details or any special instructions, like "Bring your favorite French wine!"

 Decorate with red, white and blue streamers, or hang French travel posters on the walls.
 You can also center your decorations around a theme, such as a wine tasting party or a French movie night featuring films such as as "Amelie" or "An American in Paris".

 When it comes to French party food, nothing is easier than crepes (see recipe, below), or go all out with classic French culinary creations such as Salad Nicoise, Quiche Lorraine, or homemade chocolate mousse.
 Easier still, arrange a platter of favorite French cheeses such as brie, roquefort, and camembert served with plenty of crusty baguettes.

 Also remember to include a DVD or streaming playlist of popular French songs ("I Love Paris", "La Vie En Rose" "C’est Si Bon") playing quietly in the background as guests mingle.

 When the party's over, send guests home happy with party favors or goodie bags stuffed with French macaroons, miniature champagne bottles, or plastic champagne flutes filled with Hershey kisses.